hgrosz/ascon_dom/README.md

-# DOM Protected Hardware Implementations of Ascon
+# DOM and UMA Protected Hardware Implementations of Ascon